-i.cluster is a clustering algorithm that reads through the (raster) imagery data and builds pixel clusters based on the spectral reflectances of the pixels.
+i.cluster is a clustering algorithm that reads through the (raster) imagery data and builds pixel clusters based on the spectral reflectance of the pixels.
 The pixel clusters are imagery categories that can be related to land cover types on the ground.
 The spectral distributions of the clusters (which will be the land cover spectral signatures) are influenced by six parameters set by the user.
 The first parameter set by the user is the initial number of clusters to be discriminated. i.cluster starts by generating spectral signatures for this number of clusters and "attempts" to end up with this number of clusters during the clustering process.
-The resulting number of clusters and their spectral distributions, however, are also influenced by the range of the spectral values (category values) in the image files and the other parameters set by the user.
+The resulting number of clusters and their spectral distributions, however, are also influenced by the user.
 These parameters are: the minimum cluster size, minimum cluster separation, the percent convergence, the maximum number of iterations, and the row and column sampling intervals.